 - Inflammatory bowel diseases such as ulcerative colitis and Crohn’s disease

 - Hemorrhoids that prevent the anal sphincter muscles from closing completely

-The physicians at Tampa General Hospital’s Endoscopy Center can diagnose and treat a full range of anal and rectal conditions, including fecal incontinence.
-Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.
+The physicians at Tampa General Hospital’s Gastroenterology Institute can diagnose and treat a full range of complex anal and rectal conditions, including fecal incontinence.